Stress Eating

 The path of hate has many people you can join up with.

 There’s a lot of advice and support to stay in the struggle and stay the same.
-Keep up the battle and live in discontent with your body because we’re all in this together.
+Keep up the battle and live in discontent with your body because we’re all together on this!
 It’s familiar and the reinforcement you receive is all around.

 The old stories you tell yourself need somewhere to go.
-You need to stash the discomfort to get relief.
-All the better if you can put the blame outside of yourself.
+It would be best if you stashed the discomfort to get relief.
+All the better if you can blame outside of yourself.
 But the problem is that you’ll need to wait for society, your family, the media to change before you can feel better.
 Your power is stripped away.

 Family Body Stories

 Body stories are like other lore.
-They are passed down from your parents, teachers, coaches, culture and kids will either rebel or adopt these beliefs as their own.
+They are passed down from your parents, teachers, coaches, culture and kids will either rebel or adopt these beliefs.

-Many studies have looked at family relationship patterns (here, here, here) and their influence on body image.
-What we know is that, especially in mother – daughter relationships the unhappier mom is with her body there are increased body image and eating problems in the child.
-Without intervention, this relationship pattern continues into adulthood and then gets passed down to the next generation.
+Many studies have examined family relationship patterns (here, here, here) and their influence on body image.
+What we know is that especially in mother–daughter relationships, the unhappier mom is with her body, and there is increased body image and eating problems in the child.
+Without intervention, this relationship pattern continues into adulthood and gets passed down to the next generation.

-The research has also shown that when the parents have a positive relationship with their bodies it provides insulation from body image issues and the diet messages that bombard us in daily life.
+The research has also shown that when parents have a positive relationship with their bodies, it provides insulation from body image issues and the diet messages that bombard us in daily life.

-The struggle is how to have a healthy loving relationship with your body.
+The struggle is having a healthy, loving relationship with your body.

-Maybe you would like to change your weight, find an exercise plan you enjoy, make some changes to the way you eat and generally feel better in your own body.
+Maybe you would like to change your weight, find an exercise plan you enjoy, make some changes to how you eat and generally feel better in your body.
 That’s great!

-You can do any or all of those things and protect yourself from the influence of a fixed mindset, by focused on what you think and instead do what’s right for you.
+You can do any or all of those things and protect yourself from the influence of a fixed mindset by focusing on what you think and instead doing what’s right for you.

 Your body story influences your day-to-day life, so make it supportive!

-Here are 3 ways to help you get started
+Here are three ways to help you get started

 The first step is to pay attention to the little things you say to yourself.
-The judgements and comments you make to others about your body and eating habits.
+The judgments and comments you make to others about your body and eating habits.
 Also, the silent judgments you make about others that you would be mortified if they found out.
-Kindness and compassion are a circle that when it’s freely given and received supports emotional well-being for all.
+Kindness and compassion are a circle that supports emotional well-being for all when it’s freely given and received.

 1. Challenge yourself with supportive questions